18F/bpa-DOL-WHD-14-c/README.md

 ## Instructions

-The documents in this repository are posted to eBuy under ID11170040 and RFQ1204822.
+The documents in this repository are posted to eBuy under ID11170040 and RFQ1204822, modified by RFQ1210539.
 The documents in eBuy should always be considered the documents of record.
 Please submit any questions as GitHub issues in this repository by *June 28, 2017 at 3:00 pm EST*.
 TTS and the Contracting Officer will only be responding to questions submitted by Agile BPA vendors.
 Comments from other parties will still be considered but we cannot commit to responding to them.

-**Offers are due by July 10, 2017, at 1:00 pm EST.**
+**Offers are due by July 13, 2017, at 1:00 pm EST.**

 ## Background